KrauseFx/krausefx.com/_posts/2017-08-28-how-to-get-started-contributing-to-open-source-projects.md

 By subscribing to notifications of an open source repo, you’ll get a good sense of what the community is like, what problems the contributors are facing, and where you can jump in to help.
 After a few weeks of being active, you’ll get a good sense of what the community is working on and how you can help.

+If you don't want to be overwhelmed with issues, you can sign up for the [CodeTriage](https://www.codetriage.com).
+It's an open source app which lets you specify how many issues you want to receieve and automatically backs off on notifications when you get busy.

 ### 🤠 Don't be discouraged, try contributing, people will help you